A True Innovation In Tube Technology

 That big tube in the center is an EZ81 rectifier tube.
 It provides DC current directly to the tube circuits.
 It adds another layer of smoothness to the sound making it sound even more luxurious.
 Another benefit is the rectifier tube provides a soft start that gently ramps up the voltage to the tubes.
 This helps them to last longer.

 Both sections of The Slider are incredibly quiet, virtually dead quiet, even the phono stage.
 About the only way to generate any noise would be with both the gain and volume turned all the way up.
 By that time, your ears would be pounding from the volume.
 There is very little increase in noise when the phono stage is engaged.
-Please Note: It is important to buy the 6386 from a dealer who tests for noise.
-This is critical for best perfomance.

 All In One

 By combining the phono and line stages in one unit, ground loops between the two are eliminated.
 A separate phono preamp is not required.
 Space is saved.
 Much cost is saved.
 A set of interconnects are eliminated as well as another power cord.

 The circuity, perfomance, and function of The Slider is the result of decades of experience in tube design.
 Transcendent Sound always moves forward, striving to push the envelope of high end audio, and at prices that most people can afford.

 This is the A weighted noise spectra of the line stage with both the gain and volume controls at the 2 o:clock position.
 The largest component is a 40 microvolt RMS spike at 180 Hz.
 The rest are below 20 microvolts.
 This sums to a net of 75 microvolts RMS which corresponds to a S/N ratio of 82 dB, A weighted, referenced to 1V RMS output.